Davidortizvinces/History/README.md

 - The HTML and CSS code for the History Website was created by david ortiz.
 - Video content sourced from pexel.
 - Favicon images from favicon.io
-- I would like to apologize, I don't think this page is completely good but I will improve.
+- I would like to apologize, I don't think this page is completely good but I will improve. the next project I will do it much better.